 Have you ever wondered what it would be like to be a mythical being?
 As a hermaphrodite, I exist in a culture that sees only males or females.
 Those of us who don’t fit into the rigid sex binary are left out of many of the protections offered to our cousins who more neatly fit the two categories.
 This leaves an enormous gap in cultural definitions and societal acceptance of my fundamental being.

 My journey has three main threads:

-Soon after the shots started I bulked up, adding muscle and hair everywhere.
+Soon after the shots started, I bulked up, adding muscle and hair everywhere.
 I also became dangerously aggressive and moody.
-I began to have serious self–esteem issues and a drastic increase in risk-taking behavior as my body was subjected to medical intervention that my parents innocently followed.
+I began to have serious self–esteem issues and a drastic increase in risk-taking behaviour as my body was subjected to medical intervention that my parents innocently followed.

 The physicians did not consider my feelings or preferences during recommendations or treatment.
 I feel I was forced into a “male” body based on a medical emergency they created to ease societal concerns.
-Last February I decided to stop hiding.
+Last February, I decided to stop hiding.
 Tearing the mask off has brought a flood of emotions hidden behind old traumas.
-I’d been living openly as an intersex person, but still deeply closeted, if not from the public—worse, from myself.
+I’d been living openly as an intersex person but still profoundly closeted, if not from the public—worse, from myself.

 Here is the writing that came pouring out of me as I’ve been accessing my repressed memories:

 I felt the first stirrings of my existence in August of 1989, like a fleeting visage of a long lost lover passing just out of view.
 The timing of the universe—Out of the infinite we are born, but in this case, the body we are to occupy was already housing many other souls.
 Is this some mistake?
 Asked to be patient I waited . . .
 Late in the year of 1989, I was borne on testosterone wings into an imaginary masculine role/body.